TheJupiterDev/mDirt/README.md

 # mDirt
 ## making Datapacks Is Really Tedious

-### Notice: mDirt updates are now indefinetly on hold!
-This is due to some major *GOOD* changes Mojang is making with datapacks.

 A tool for easily creating custom blocks using Minecraft Datapacks.
 **Only Supported for 1.21.3 and up!
 No previous versions will be added!**